chathurace/local-etl-demo/README.md

     - If the "P_" prefix is missing, add the "P_" prefix.
     - Perform a map lookup to replace invalid product Ids with valid ones.
 - Additional product data is fetched from the MySQL product database.
-- If a product is not available in the database, the corresponding sales record is appended to the failed.csv file.
+- If a product is not available in the database, the corresponding sales record is appended to the `invalid_data.csv` file.
 - The REST API of the CRM system is called to fetch the customer's age.
 - All fetched details are combined to form consolidated sales records.
 - Consolidated sales records are written to the data warehouse.